 Internationally famous, Sabine Woods features a covered picnic area and benches situated around drips where photographers are sure to get close ups.
 Portable facilities are placed at peak seasons.
 While visiting, enjoy a walk through natural paths under a canopy of trees and grassland views.
 If it’s still and quiet, you may hear the Gulf of Mexico crashing into the beach a short distance away.

-We welcome northbound spring migrants from late February through mid-May.
+We welcome northbound spring migrants from late August through Mid-October.
 Throughout the season, birders of all experience levels are out adding to their life lists while looking out for Indigo Buntings, Tanagers, Orioles and Warblers.

 Here’s what to look for, when:

-Late February through Mid-May – Northbound Spring Migrants
+- Late March through Mid-May – Northbound spring neotropical migrants

 Summer birds of the beach include: Least Tern, Wilson’s Plover and Reddish Egrets.